pojome/pojo-sidebars/readme.txt

 == Description ==

-With Pojo Sidebars you can create as many sidebars as you need for any page you want.
+With Pojo Sidebars you can create as many sidebars you need for any page you want.
+Especially for themes based on [Pojo Framework](http://pojo.me/?utm_source=wp-repo&utm_medium=link&utm_campaign=sidebars).

 You can easily separate your site into sections, as well as set  a specific sidebar for every single page or custom post type.